-General Standard Disclosures Page number External Assurance G4-26 a.
-Report the organization's approach to stakeholder engagement, including frequency of engagement by type and by stakeholder group, and an indication of whether any of the engagement was undertaken specifically as part of the report preparation process.
-15 ✓ G4-27 a.
-Report key topics and concerns that have been raised through stakeholder engagement, and how the organization has responded to those key topics and concerns, including through its reporting.
-Report the stakeholder groups that raised each of the key topics and concerns.
-Report F Profile G4-28 a.
-Reporting period (such as fiscal or calendar year) for information provided.
-3 ✓ G4-29 a.
-Date of most recent previous report (if any).
-3 ✓ G4-30 a.
-Reporting cycle (such as annual, biennial).
-3 ✓ G4-31 a.
+General Standard Disclosures Page number G4-27 a.Describe the main concerns and topics of interest that have arisen through the communications with the stakeholders and the way the organization has responded to these topics in the drawing up of the report.
+Report the stakeholders and the topics identified as relevant.
+13,14 Report Profile G4-28 a.Reporting period (such as fiscal or calendar year) for information provided.
+3 G4-29 a.Date of most recent previous report (if any).
+3 G4-30 a.Reporting cycle (such as annual, biennial).
+3 G4-31 a.
 Provide the contact point for questions regarding the report or its contents.
-3 ✓ a.
-Report the 'in accordance'option the organization has chosen.
-3 ✓ G4-32 b.
-Report the GRI Content Index for the chosen option (see tables below).
-3 ✓ c.
+3 G4-32 a.
+Report the "in accordance" option the organization has chosen. b.
+Report the GRI Content Index for the chosen option (see tables below). c.
 Report the reference to the External Assurance Report, if the report has been externally assured.
-(GRI recommends the use of external assurance but it is not a requirement to be 'in accordance' with the Guidelines.)
-3 ✓

-General Standard Disclosures Page number External Assurance a.
-Report the organization's policy and current practice with regard to seeking external assurance for the report.
-3 ✓ G4-33 b.
-If not included in the assurance report accompanying the sustainability report, report the scope and basis of any external assurance provided.
-3 ✓ c.
-Report the relationship between the organization and the assurance providers.
-3 ✓ d.
+GRI recommends the use of external assurance but it is not a requirement to be "in accordance" with the Guidelines.
+3 G4-33 a.
+Report the organization's policy and current practice with regard to seeking external assurance for the report. b.
+If not included in the assurance report accompanying the sustainability report, report the scope and basis of any external assurance provided. c.
+Report the relationship between the organization and the assurance providers. d.
 Report whether the highest governance body or senior executives are involved in seeking assurance for the organization's sustainability report.
-3 ✓ Governa nce G4-34 a.
-Report the governance structure of the organization, including committees of the highest governance body.
+3 Governance G4-34 a.Report the governance structure of the organization, including committees of the highest governance body.
 Identify any committees responsible for decision-making on economic, environmental and social impacts.
-23 ✓ G4-35 a.
-Report the process for delegating authority for economic, environmental and social topics from the highest governance body to senior executives and other employees. ✓ Ethics and Integrity G4-56 a.
-Describe the organization's values, principles, standards and norms of behavior such as codes of conduct and codes of ethics.
-30-32 ✓
+22 G4-35 a.
+Report the process for delegating authority for economic, environmental and social topics from the highest governance body to senior executives and other employees.
+27 Ethics and Ir Ethics and Integrity G4-56 a.The organization' s values, principles, standards and norms of behavior 29

-7.1.2 Specific Standard Disclosures
+7.2.2 Specific Standard Disclosures

-Category Aspect DMA and Indicators Page number External Assurance Economic Economic Performance Disclosures on Management Approach G4-EC1 Direct economic value generated and distributed.
-22 ✓ Disclosures on Management Approach 53 ✓ Market Presence G4-EC5 Ratios of standard entry level wage by gender compared to local minimum wage at significant locations of operation.
-54 ✓ G4-EC6 Proportion of senior management hired from the local community at significant locations of operation.
-54 ✓ Engrav Disclosures on Management Approach 48 ✓ Energy G4-EN6 Reduction of energy consumption.
-50 ✓ Water Disclosures on Management Approach 48 ✓ G4-EN8 Total water withdrawal by source.
-50 ✓ Emissions Disclosures on Management Approach G4-EN15 Direct greenhouse gas (GHG) emissions (scope 1).
-49 ✓ G4-EN16 Energy indirect greenhouse gas (GHG) emissions (scope 2).
-49 ✓ Environment Effluents and Waste Disclosures on Management Approach Environment G4-EN22 Total water discharge by quality and destination.
-50 ✓ G4-EN23 Total weight of waste by type and disposal method.
-51 ✓ Compliance Disclosures on Management Approach 48 ✓ Compliance G4-EN29 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with environmental laws and regulations.
-48 ✓ Overall Disclosures on Management Approach 48 ✓ G4-EN31 Total environmental protection expenditures and investments by type.
-48 ✓ Supplier Environmental Disclosures on Management Approach 37 ✓ Assessment G4-EN32 Percentage of new suppliers that were screened using environmental criteria.
-39 ✓
+Category Material Aspects DMA and Indicators Page number Economic performance Management approach 50 Economy G4-EC1 Direct economic value generated and distributed 21 Corporate image Management approach 50 G4-EC5 Ratios of standard entry level wage by gender compared to local minimum wage at significant locations of operation 51 G4-EC6 Proportion of senior management hired from the local community at significant locations of operation 50 Energy Management approach 45 G4-EN6 Reduction of energy consumption 46 Management approach 45 Water G4-EN8 Total water withdrawal by source 47 Management approach 45 Emissions G4-EN15 Direct greenhouse gas (GHG) emissions (scope 1) 46 G4-EN16 Energy indirect greenhouse gas (GHG) emissions (scope 2) 46 Management approach 45 Environment Wastewater and waste materials G4-EN22 Total water discharge by quality and destination 47 G4-EN23 Total weight of waste by type and disposal method 47 Compliance with laws and regulations Management approach 45 G4-EN29 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with environmental laws and regulations 45 Overall Management approach 45 G4-EN31 Total environmental protection expenditures and investments by type 45 Management approach 34 environmental assessment G4-EN32 Percentage of new suppliers that were screened using environmental criteria 36